 Special Recipes: “Cat of the Day” and “Give a Dog a Bone”

-If your dog or cat has a particular illness or allergy that we do not already provide for, please speak to us so that we can tailor-make an approach to their food.
+If your dog or cat has a particular illness or allergy, please speak to us so that we can tailor-make an approach to their food.

 Dogs with skin problems / food allergies (except chicken allergy – read further for those!)